shaloo/docs.arcana/docs/howto/onboard-users/build-idm/firebase-login.md

 {% include "./code-snippets/auth_firebase_login.md" %}

-Refer to the [Sample Firebase Vue application](https://github.com/arcana-network/auth-firebase-test) to see the `loginWithBearer` function usage.
+Refer to the [Sample Firebase Vue app integration example](https://github.com/arcana-network/auth-examples) to see how the `loginWithBearer` function is used.

 After onboarding users, developers can add code to access the other {{config.extra.arcana.sdk_name}} functions in the app.
 See [[web-auth-usage-guide|{{config.extra.arcana.sdk_name}} Usage Guide]] for details.